janscience/Teensy_Amp/R5.0/README.md

 You need to terminate both ends of the CAN bus with a 120Ohm resistance between CAN High and CAN Low.
-This resistance is already on the board and can be enabled by shortcircuiting a umper.
+This resistance is already on the board and can be enabled by shortcircuiting a jumper.

 ## External sensors and devices

-Potential external sensors and devices to be connected to the R5.0 via an I2C bus.
+External sensors and devices to be connected to the R5.0 via an I2C bus.
 See the [Sensors-V1
   PCB](https://github.com/janscience/ESensors/tree/main/pcbs/sensorsv1).